 If you are a talented professional who wants to use your skills and hard work to further the cause of civil rights and civil justice, please consider applying for a career at the Lawyers’ Committee.

-Lawyers’ Committee is an equal opportunity employer with a standing policy of nondiscrimination.
-This means that all qualified persons are accorded an equal opportunity for employment or promotion without regard to actual or perceived race, religion, color, national origin, ancestry, disability, medical condition, marital status, sex, age, sexual orientation, gender identity or expression, family responsibility, personal appearance, genetic information, matriculation, or political affiliation.
+The Lawyers’ Committee does not discriminate on the basis of actual or perceived race, religion, color, national origin, ancestry, disability, medical condition, marital status, sex, age, sexual orientation, gender identity or expression, family responsibility, personal appearance, genetic information, matriculation, political affiliation, or any other status protected under law.

-We encourage applications from people of color, women, and persons with disabilities.
+We strongly encourage candidates of color and candidates from underrepresented communities to apply.
 Positions will remain open until filled, and applications will be reviewed as received.
-Salary is competitive and commensurate with experience and benefits are provided by the employer.
+Salary and benefits are competitive for a nonprofit legal organization.

 Current Job Openings: